Travel cot safety

 - Ask for the original instructions if there’s nothing printed on the cot.

 - Make sure it's labelled as complying with British Standards Institution (BSI) safety standards.
-It should be labelled with the number BS EN 716:1 2008.
+It should be labelled with the number BS EN 716-1:2008+A1:2013.

-- Check the mattress is in good condition and there's no obvious damage to the cot, such as holes in the mesh sides.
+- Check the mattress is in good condition and there's no obvious damage to the cot, such as holes in the mesh sides, or broken zips.

 - Make sure the mattress is a proper fit.
 Travel cots don’t all have the same basic dimensions, and the way the mattress folds is integral to the packing-away process – so one that’s the wrong size can make it difficult to store neatly.
 For safety, the mattress top should be at least 50cm below the top rail of the cot.